Quarter-symmetric non-metric connection: Preliminaries

 \section{Preliminaries}

 Let $\mathcal{M}$ be an $n$-dimensional differentiable manifold and $G$ be a non-symmetric (0,2) tensor.
 The pair $(\mathcal{M}, G)$ is called the \textit{generalized Riemannian manifold}.
-Based on the non-symmetry, the tensor $G$ (i.e. \textit{generalized Riemannian metric}) can be represented as follows
+Based on the non-symmetry, the \textit{basic tensor} $G$ can be represented as follows

 where $g$ is its symmetric part and $F$ its skew-symmetric part, that is

 We assume that the symmetric part $g$ is non-degenerate of arbitrary signature.
 Symmetric part $g$ and skew-symmetric part $F$ are related as follows